ABOUT US

 Our separate male and female changing rooms are equipped with bathrooms and showers, which are maintained to the highest standards at all times by our professional staff.

-CHIEF INSTRUCTOR DAVE PAULUS
+CHIEF INSTRUCTOR DAVE PAULUS - 6th Dan JKA

-Instructor (B)
+Instructor (A)

 Judge (B)

-Examiner (C)
+Examiner (B)

 ASSISTANT INSTRUCTORS